Advice for Residents for Managing Mould and Condensation

 - Cut a ventilation slot in the back of each shelf or use slatted shelves.

 - Where possible, position wardrobes and furniture against internal walls.

 - Do not block permanent ventilators.

 - Do not draught-proof rooms where there is condensation or mould.

 - Do not draught-proof windows in the bathroom and kitchen.

-- Do not tamper with any ventilation or extract unit installed within your property.
+- Do not tamper with any ventilation or extractor unit installed within your property

 Heating and Insulation

 You can make sure that you have adequate heating and insulation in your home to reduce moisture: